MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 This topic contains information on adding a new APN to the baseline COSA database that ships with Windows desktop devices, or to update an existing APN.

-## The COSA database

-COSA is made up of the following:

-- 1 or more targets
-- 1 SIM setting
-- 1 or more connections or APN settings

-Each COSA entry is also called a COSA profile.

-For a given COSA profile, you can specify multiple targets (different MCC, MNC pair; different IMSI or ICCID range), and a list of APNs to try to connect to (5G APNs, Internet APN, IMS APN, an so on).

-For logo and branding, you can only specify one per COSA entry.
-If you need to create different logo and branding, provide a different target for each COSA profile.

 ## The COSA update process

 To connect to a mobile broadband network, the user is typically required to provide the following information: